How much do builders earn?

 How much does a qualified builder earn?

-As a qualified builder, how much you earn will depend on how long you’ve been qualified for – as well as any additional training, specialism or skills you’ve acquired.
+As a qualified builder, how much you earn will depend on how long you’ve been qualified for.
+It will also depend on any additional training or special skills you’ve acquired.

 To give you a guide, as a newly qualified builder, your salary would start somewhere in the region of £32,000 per year.